Sanofi says told U.S. about bribery claims in Africa, Mideast

+* Disneyland Paris has struggled with losses and debts (Recasts first paragraph, adds context)

-PARIS French drugmaker Sanofi (SASY.PA) said it had informed U.S. authorities of allegations of improper payments by its employees to healthcare professionals in East Africa and the Middle East, in the latest of a string of bribery claims embarrassing the pharmaceutical industry.
+PARIS Oct 7 French drugmaker Sanofi said it had informed U.S. authorities of allegations of improper payments by its employees to healthcare professionals in East Africa and the Middle East, in the latest of a string of bribery claims embarrassing the pharmaceutical industry.

 Sanofi hired a law firm to investigate the claims after it received anonymous allegations that wrongdoing occurred between 2007 and 2012, the Paris-listed company said in a statement late on Monday in reaction to a Wall Street Journal report.